 Once you figure out the golden PPC and landing page recipe and pinpoint which content is earning you the most conversions, use that as material for your SEO strategy.

 Matching your visitors’ intent with the messaging in both your PPC campaign and SEO strategy can be an effective part of your master plan.

-By testing your ads and landing page messaging to get the highest CTRs and conversions rates, you can then become more certain the SEO page you’re hoping to rank for will perform better.
+By testing your ads and landing page messaging to get the highest CTRs and conversion rates, you can be more confident that the SEO page you’re trying to rank for will perform better.

 Test in PPC Before You Invest in SEO

-Although SEO strategies can be effective, you may sometimes experience a long arduous journey that requires a lot of discipline before seeing successful results.
+SEO strategies can be effective, but sometimes, they require a long, arduous journey and a lot of discipline before success manifests.

 According to Josh Steimle in his How Long Does SEO Take To Start Working?
 Forbes article: